JeevantheDev/Datastructure-using-Javascript/README.md

 - [x] Push values into the stack.
 - [x] Pop values from the stack.
-- [x] return Peek values of the stack.
+- [x] Return Peek value of the stack.

 ### 5. Queue